joinpursuit/ios-control-flow-lab/README.md

 - No parentheses around the conditions
 - No opening and closing brackets in each of the cases
-- No default case in the switch statement
+- No default case in the switch statement (answer)
 - No print statement right outside the switch statement

 ***